tayvano/lazarus-bluenoroff-research/hacks-and-thefts/mgnr.md

 - https://web.archive.org/web/20211014032211/https://twitter.com/mgnr_io/status/1448489258029703168/

-- Some of mngr's addresses are ID'd [here](https://cryptocatvc.medium.com/mgnr-io-maple-finance-7e70241e5f4), however the author makes the fatal mistake of attributing large sweeps / dumps / closing of positions to malicious activity on mngr's part, not the hackers. rip mngr. (and shity sleuths.)
+- Some of mgnr's addresses are ID'd [here](https://cryptocatvc.medium.com/mgnr-io-maple-finance-7e70241e5f4), however the author makes the fatal mistake of attributing large sweeps / dumps / closing of positions to malicious activity on mgnr's part, not the hackers. rip mgnr. (and shity sleuths.)